 For the legitimacy of a global international criminal justice framework it is imperative that talented young scholars and professionals from developing and/or (post-)conflict countries have access to scholars at well-established universities and research centers, and have the opportunity to connect with practitioners of relevant institutions, such as the international criminal tribunals in The Hague.
 The Center for International Criminal Justice (CICJ) aims to create a lasting framework for facilitating such access by offering a one-month fellowship each year to excellent scholars, researchers, and practitioners in the field of international criminal justice who may not otherwise have the means or resources to spend extensive periods of time abroad.

-The application deadline for the early summer of 2018 has passed; Jenny Domino and Abraham Joseph have been selected as the 2018 Global Diversity Fellows.
+The application deadline for the autumn of 2018 has passed; Jenny Domino and Abraham Joseph have been selected as the 2018 Global Diversity Fellows.

 Applicants should be early career scholars or practitioners in the field of international criminal justice from developing countries in Africa, Asia, the Middle East, South America or Eastern Europe, (post-)conflict countries in particular.
 Applicants should have a demonstrated interest in international crimes and/or international criminal justice, should hold a relevant Master degree, and have at least two years of relevant work experience at a university, research institute, government institution or non-governmental organization.
 Applications from a wide variety of fields of expertise will be accepted, including law, criminology, history, forensic science, epidemiology, sociology or psychology.
 Fluency in the English language (both in speaking and writing) is required, but applicants are not required to present a specific language proficiency certificate such as the TOEFL.

 Preference is given to applications of persons who have not yet had the opportunity to intern or study abroad.